maniospas/Blombly/docs/basics/builtins.md

 1
 </pre>

-## Errors as values
+## Signals

-Computations like converting invalid strings to numbers may generate errors, or using the `next` operator of iterators, return errors as values.
-These do not immediately stop execution but only halt control flow if they are overwritten, used in subsequent computations, or not handled.
+Computations like converting invalid strings to numbers, or using the `next` operator of iterators, return errors as values.
+These make execution fail only if used in computations.

-One way of handling errors -aside from the catch statement that will not be covered here- is via the `as` keyword.
+One way of handling errors -aside from the catch statement that will be covered below- is via the `as` keyword.
 This performs an assignment without breaking normal code writting on encountering an error value, but by returning a true/false value depending on whether an error was found.
 For example, below is a simple one-liner that retries